luapower/website/www/md/build-scripts.md

 ### Linux

-Shipping libstdc++ (and its dependency libgcc) with your app on Linux is not a good idea if you're also using other external libraries that happen to dlopen libstdc++ themselves and expect to get a different version of it than the one that you just loaded.
+Shipping libstdc++ (and its dependency libgcc) with your app on Linux is not a good idea if the app is using other external libraries that happen to dlopen libstdc++ themselves and expect to get a different version of it than the one that the app just loaded.
 Such is the case with OpenGL with Radeon drivers (google "steam libstdc++" to see the drama).
 In that case it's better to either
 a) link libstdc++ statically to each C++ library (the luapower way), or